i1li/Namebase-Bulk-Offer/README.md

 ## Directions
 There are two options:

 1. The most convenient is the bookmarklet method.
 Just create a new bookmark with any name like 'offer'.
 Copy and paste the contents of offer-bookmarklet.js into the URL field. (made from offer.js with ['bookmarkletify' VS Code extension](https://marketplace.visualstudio.com/items?itemName=saasan.bookmarkletify).
+Then just open the bookmark in any tab where you're signed into Namebase.

-2. Copy and paste contents of offer.js into browser dev tools console.
+2. Copy and paste contents of offer.js into browser dev tools console in any tab where you're signed into Namebase.

 ### Other Handshake related things I made:
 [Punytag](https://github.com/i1li/punytag) - Unicode, Punycode, tagging, and page creation for Handshake name porfolios.